 Care for conditions that may become more serious or chronic later

-Your primary care doctor may diagnose or treat a disease, but he or she may also refer you to a specialist.
+Your primary care doctor may diagnose or treat a disease.
+But he or she may also refer you to a specialist.

 A rheumatologist is a doctor with special training to treat arthritis and other rheumatic diseases.
 Most rheumatologists have a background in internal medicine or pediatrics.
-Rheumatologists are trained to identify many types of rheumatic diseases in their earliest stages.
+Rheumatologists are trained to find many types of rheumatic diseases in their earliest stages.
 These include arthritis, many types of autoimmune diseases, musculoskeletal pain, disorders of the musculoskeletal system, and osteoporosis.
 A rheumatologist has finished 4 years of medical school and 3 years of training in internal medicine or pediatrics.
 He or she also has had 2 to 3 more years of special training in rheumatology.
 A rheumatologist may also be board certified by the American Board of Internal Medicine.

 PTs are important members of the healthcare team.
 They evaluate and give treatment for people with health problems caused by injury, disease, or overuse of muscles or tendons.